temporalio/proposals/sdk-typed-search-attributes.md

       * We don't want people to have language native collection iteration abilities on this or they'll be working with untyped tuples
-  * We considered calling this collection `TypedSearchAttributes` (and lang can if disambiguation needed), but not required
+  * We considered calling this collection `TypedSearchAttributes` (and lang can if disambiguation needed), but not wanted
+  * This collection is read only and languages can provide ways to create it with type-safe key-values the best they can
+    * Go, Java, Python, and .NET may use a builder, TS may use tuple construction
-  * The read-only form of this collection should have:
+  * The collection should have:
     * A single typed getter for getting typed values given a `SearchAttributeKey`
       * In Go where methods cannot have generics, this may have to be inverted to add the getter on the attribute definition
     * Ability to determine if key is present and total count in collection
-    * Ability to retrieve a read-only (ideally sorted) collection of raw key/value string/object tuples
+    * Ability to retrieve a read-only (ideally sorted or deterministically ranged) collection of raw key/value string/object tuples
       * This needs an unwieldy name like `getRawValues()`
-  * The mutable form of this collection should have:
-    * A single typed setter for a `SearchAttributeKey` and its value
+    * A builder with a copy constructor
-    * Ability to "unset" a key
-      * This is clearer than "delete"
-    * Ability to retrieve a mutable (ideally sorted) collection of raw key/value string/object tuples
-      * This needs an unwieldy name like `getRawValues()`
-* There is a new generic base type of `SearchAttributeKey` and new immutable extensions of that for `SearchAttributeText`, `SearchAttributeKeyword`, `SearchAttributeInt`, `SearchAttributeDouble`, `SearchAttributeTime`, and `SearchAttributeKeywordList`
+* There is a new generic base type of `SearchAttributeKey`
-  * Languages that don't have good base type support don't have to have `SearchAttributeKey` base necessarily
+  * Instantiations of this class with certain things can be done via static helpers
   * These are just for predefining known search attribute keys and their types
   * The `SearchAttributeInt`, `SearchAttributeDouble`, and `SearchAttributeTime` should be named according to language types.
-So Go may use `SearchAttributeFloat64`, Java may use `SearchAttributeOffsetDateTime`, etc
+So Go may use `SearchAttributeFloat64`, Java may use `SearchAttributeKey.OffsetDateTime`, etc
   * This is expected to be used in top-level consts.
-So Java might have `public static final SearchAttributeInt MY_ATTR = new SearchAttributeInt("myAttr")` (or more likely just in the workflow interface), Go might have `const MyAttr = SearchAttributeInt("myAttr")`, etc
+So Java might have `public static final SearchAttributeKey<Integer> MY_ATTR = new SearchAttributeKey.forInteger("myAttr")` (or can be just in the workflow interface), Go might have `const MyAttr = SearchAttributeKeyInt("myAttr")`, etc
 * We are calling these "typed search attributes" for user getters/setters
   * It was considered to just overload client options set and workflow upsert to accept old or new type, but that doesn't help getters (can't overload the return and union is unclear to users and hard to deprecate)